26 years of IRO

-Following a momentous earthquake in Armenia in 1988, international disaster relief and rescue dog teams faced problems in coordinating among each other and with the authorities.
-This led to the idea of becoming active internationally in the area of the rescue dog discipline and defining standards for the deployment and training of teams - which resulted in the founding of the IRO in 1993.
-Dr. Wolfgang Zörner, who was the head of the Austrian Rescue Dog Brigade at that time, was elected as president by the founding members Germany, Sweden, the Czech Republic, New Zealand, Austria, the USA and the UK, and the headquarters of the new umbrella organisation were assigned to Austria.
+Following a momentous earthquake in Armenia in 1988, international disaster relief and search and rescue dog teams faced problems in coordinating among each other and with the authorities.
+This led to the idea of becoming active internationally in the area of the search and rescue dog discipline and defining standards for the deployment and training of teams - which resulted in the founding of the IRO in 1993.
+Dr. Wolfgang Zörner, who was the head of the Austrian Search and Rescue Dog Brigade at that time, was elected as President by the founding members Germany, Sweden, the Czech Republic, New Zealand, Austria, the USA and the UK, and the headquarters of the new umbrella organisation were assigned to Austria.

 Development until today

 Before the IRO was founded, an initiative to put search and rescue dog work on an international basis had already failed.
 The IRO was the first organisation to bring the venture to life - even against some resistance.

 One development contributed to the success - the professionalisation of search and rescue dog work on the initiative of the United Nations.
 The UN wanted to harmonise search and rescue dog work and avoid the further independent appearance of disaster relief workers, including search and rescue dog teams, at disaster scenes.
 Despite their good intentions, they were getting in the way of the increasingly tightly organised official humanitarian relief staff.
 For USAR Teams, which are mostly funded by the state, dogs are indispensable because of their good noses and are considered as the fastest "device" for locating living people.However, they are only one element of a large unit, which, in addition to technical search, also comprises rescue workers, medical care and management.
 It is only the interaction of all these sub-capabilities which leads to success.